chrismatteson/mattermost-ha-vagrant/README.md

 4) Mysql loaded on each node with only the first node being utilized

 ## Mysql Replication
-Two additional scripts in the scripts folder setup mysql replication and configure the Ubuntu 16.04 to use a DataSourceReplica.
+Two additional scripts in the scripts folder setup mysql replication and configure the mattermost servers to use a DataSourceReplica.
 The mysqlmaster.sh should be run on ha-1 and mysqlslave.sh should be run on ha-2.
 This this be done immediately after the boxes are stood up as any configuration including making an initial user will result in unreplicated changes.

 ## Known Issues
 1. In order to preserve the ability to dynamically assign ip addresses from vagrant, the nginx config includes dns entries for upstream instead of ip addresses.
 This potentially can result in nginx failing if both servers aren't up.
 Restarting nginx after the second server is up should resolve this issue.
 This seems to in particular be an issue for Ubuntu 16.04